marijnkoolen/pilot-cth-programme/week1/lecture-html.md

 + spot the technology bias
 + semantic markup vs. stylistic markup
 + structure, style, behaviour
++ developer console
 + best practices

 ### Assignment

-+ Make an HTML element about yourself
++ Make an HTML element based on the post-its you got this morning
 + Include:
   + an image,
   + a list of tags and